Family Business Conflict: Why the Same Argument Keeps Happening

 That's the real problem.
 Everyone is waiting for the other person to change first.
 And while everyone is waiting, the business keeps paying for it.

 Decisions that should take a week take three months.
-Employees who need clear direction from leadership are getting silence and tension instead.
-Good people start leaving — not because the job is bad, but because nobody wants to work inside someone else's unresolved family dynamic.
+Non-family employees who need clear direction from leadership are getting silence and tension instead.
+Good people start leaving — not because the job is bad, but because nobody wants to work inside someone else's unresolved family conflict.
 Opportunities get missed.
 Momentum stalls.
 And slowly, without anyone deciding it, the dysfunction becomes the culture.

 Here's what nobody says out loud.
 The resentment from what's happening in the business doesn't stay in the business.
 It changes the relationship permanently.
 You stop seeing your brother or sister the same way.
 You stop trusting your mother or father the way you used to.
 You stop being able to walk into a meeting with them and see a business partner instead of the person who dismissed your idea last Tuesday.
 And the longer the business keeps absorbing this conflict without resolution, the harder it becomes to separate who they are to you in the business from who they are to you in the family.